Borough of Wokingham: Geography

 Elevations range between 30 and 70 metres above sea level except higher in about 5% of the borough.
 The highest is an escarpment containing parts of the rural and wooded northern area, the hinterland of three Thames-side villages, facing the 30-mile long Chilterns AONB, west and north.
 A geological part of that range of hills, Bowsey Hill reaches 137m, in Wargrave civil parish, 1 mi from the river.

 Approximately a right-angled triangle, the borough is long north to south.
 It uses as its longest edge the course of the Loddon and Thames along its north-west, with a similarly salient-containing eastern boundary and an almost straight southern boundary.
 Clockwise the boundaries are approximately 10, 8 and 5 miles on a direct path from point to point.
 The southern boundary is approximately the Roman road from London to Bath through a highly coniferous Swinley Forest which sits in geology on the naturally acidic, Bagshot Formation.

-The town in the district is Wokingham.
-The villages are Arborfield, Barkham, Charvil, Earley, Finchampstead, Hurst, Sonning, Remenham, Ruscombe, Shinfield, Twyford, Wargrave, Three Mile Cross, Winnersh, Spencers Wood and Woodley.
-Two villages have a wide range of small retail and visitor facilities: Wargrave and Twyford.
-In major employment areas of trading and manufacturing Winnersh and Finchampstead are prominent.
-The village of Crowthorne is shared between Wokingham and the neighbouring borough of Bracknell Forest.